 \begin{assumption}[{Properties of cost functions}] The individual cost functions $\{J_k(\bar{w}):\mbbR^{2M} \mapsto \mbbR \,; k = 1, 2, \dots, N\}$ are assumed to be at least twice-differentiable and strongly convex over $\mbbR^{2M}$.
 They are also assumed to share a \emph{common} and \emph{unique} minimizer at $\bar{w}^o \defeq \bar\mbbT(w^o)$, where $w^o \in \mbbC^{M}$. \IEEEQED \end{assumption}

 The situation involving a common minimizer for the cost functions $\{J_k(\bar{w})\}$ is frequent in practice, especially when agents need to cooperate with each other in order to attain a \emph{common} objective.
 For example, in biological networks, it is usual for agents in a school of fish to interact while searching for a common food source or avoiding a common predator \cite{Tu11JSTSP}.
 Likewise, in wireless sensor networks, it is common for sensors to survey the same physical environment, to interact with each other to estimate a common modeling parameter, or to track the same target \cite{Lorenzo11TSP}.
-Furthermore, in machine learning applications \cite{Towfic13NC}, it is common for all agents to minimize the same cost function (for example, the expected risk) which automatically satisfies the condition of a common minimizer.
+Furthermore, in machine learning applications \cite{Towfic13NC}, it is common for all agents to minimize the same cost function (for example, the logistic risk) which automatically satisfies the condition of a common minimizer.
 It is also important to note that agents can still benefit from cooperation even when they share a common minimizer for at least two reasons.
 First, this is because different agents are generally subject to different measurement noise conditions.
 The information sharing and cooperation among agents can effectively equalize the difference.
 Second, this is also because some agents may not have sufficient data to recover the desired unknown parameter on their own.
 Information sharing and cooperation among agents can alleviate the problem of ill-conditioning and enable agents to solve for their desired parameters.